 options = optimoptions(@fmincon,'OutputFcn',@outfun)

 outfun is the name of the output function.

 When you call an optimization function with

 outfun can be any MATLAB® function,

 but in this example, it is a nested function of the function file

 function stop = outfun(x,optimValues,state) stop = false; switch state case 'init' hold on case 'iter' % Concatenate current point and objective function % value with history. x must be a row vector. history.fval = [history.fval; optimValues.fval]; history.x = [history.x; x]; % Concatenate current search direction with % searchdir. searchdir = [searchdir;... optimValues.searchdirection']; plot(x(1),x(2),'o'); % Label points with iteration number. % Add .15 to x(1) to separate label from plotted 'o' text(x(1)+.15,x(2),num2str(optimValues.iteration)); case 'done' hold off otherwise end end

-See Using Handles to Store Function Parameters in the MATLAB Programming Fundamentals documentation for more information about nested functions.
+See Using Handles to Store Function Parameters (MATLAB) for more information about nested functions.

 The arguments that the optimization function passes to